ChristoGH/project_recruitment/README.md

    - Click the "Crawl Website" button to start the process
    - After crawling, click each subsequent button to process different aspects of the job posting
    - View the results and any errors that occur during processing
+   - For URLs with multiple jobs, each job will be processed independently

 ### Troubleshooting